Orlando Family Lawyer

 What Forms Do I Need to Fill Out?

 We have standard “intake” forms that we ask clients to fill out before we begin the consultation.
-You can review these forms by clicking these links: Family Law Intake; Bankruptcy Intake.
 You may complete the intake form before arriving for your consultation to save time, or do it when you come to our office, whichever is more convenient for you.
 Once you hire us to represent you, we may ask you to complete additional forms or provide documents.

 What Do I Need to Bring With Me to the Consultation?